26 High Protein Desserts (easy and guilt-free)

 Bonus: easy recipe that you can change per your taste

-Mango Rice Pudding is an interesting twist to the authentic Indian rice pudding recipe.
+Mango Rice Pudding is an interesting twist to the authentic Indian rice pudding recipe (more easy mango dishes this way!).
 It is made by combining mango puree with rice pudding along with some chopped nuts.
 This is a delicious Indian dessert that you can eat hot or cold.

 High Protein Desserts FAQ